The Beach Workout You Can Enjoy Well After Labor Day

 Tone Those Arms

 For a cardio blast that builds stability and is made for the heat, Antonietta Vicario, vice president of talent and training at P.volve recommends trying the “hinge and pull.”
-A workout that’s designed for strength training on the sand, this short drill begins with both arms out long in front you, with the right arm slightly lower than the left.
+A workout that’s designed for strength training any setting, this short drill begins with both arms out long in front you, with the right arm slightly lower than the left.

 “Extend your right leg back with your heel up,” said Vicario, who recommends using a resistance band like the studio’s p.band for this movement or hand weights as a substitute.
 “While keeping tension in the band, pull your right hand down towards your right hip.
 Return slowly upwards and continue for eight reps.”
 Switch to the left arm and repeat for eight reps.
 For more arm-toning action, follow this sequence that incorporates more band work.